canjs/canjs/control/route/route.md

 The can.Control.route plugin adds a __route__ [can.Control.static.processors processor] to [can.Control].
 This allows creating routes and binding to [can.route] in a single step by listening to the _route_ event and a route part.
+Route events will be triggered whenever the route changes to the route part the control is listening to.
 For example:

 	var Router = can.Control({
 		init : function(el, options) {